Equivariant Variance Estimation for Multiple Change-point Model: Discussion

 \section{Discussion}

 The detection or segmentation procedures for change-point models often require the prior knowledge of the variance, and it is a common practice to estimate the variance as the first step of the analysis.
 We find that the regression based quadratic variance estimators, such as MS estimator \citep{muller1999discontinuous} and the EVE proposed in this work, perform better than other popular approaches.
 We show the $\ell_2$ risk explicitly for both the EVE and MS estimator.
 These two estimators are based on leg-$k$ Rice estimators $S_k$ and a circular version $T_k$, respectively.
 Practically, the EVE is slightly preferred when the noises are skewed as it does not require vanished third moment.
 Theoretically, it is easier to work with $T_k$ because of the symmetric set-up, and all unbiased equivariance quadratic variance estimators are linear combinations of $T_k$, as shown in Theorem \ref{theorem2}.
-It is much more difficult to characterize all unbiased quadratic variance estimators, which are not necessarily linear combinations of $S_k$.
+It is more difficult to characterize all unbiased quadratic variance estimators (without equivariance), which are not necessarily linear combinations of $S_k$.
 As a conclusion, we recommend both the EVE and MS estimator for variance estimation in change-point analysis.

+There are a few interesting research directions for future works.
 As a next step, it is natural to consider the change-point model where the observations are serially correlated.
-In this time series context, not only the variance, but also the long run variance is of critical importance in change point analysis.
-It is desirable to construct easy-to-do yet accurate long run variance estimators as well.
+In this time series context, not only the marginal variance, but also the autocovariances and the long run variance are all of critical importance in change point analysis.
+It is desirable to construct easy-to-do yet accurate estimators of these quantities as well.
 The framework and idea introduced in this paper will be indispensable for this direction of future research.
+As a referee pointed out, an estimator to $W(\btheta)$ is automatically obtained based on the estimator for the slope $\beta$ in the regression model \eqref{V3}.
+A reliable estimate to $W(\btheta)$ might be helpful to test the existence of mean changes of the sequence, i.e., $W=0$ versus $W\ne 0$, especially when the changes are frequent and noises are far from normal.
+Moreover, good estimates to $W(\btheta)$ and $\kappa_4$ can lead to a decent approximation to the GLS, which is competitive estimator.